input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

 Indeed, this is precisely condition 1. in the `FUEL` token that we are
     interested in modularising out.

-The rest of this document will be as follows.
+Early revisions of this document suggested having a seperate token for

-1. We will give the specification for a token `CertifiedMerkleTreeEntryMintingPolicy` which mints only if a `MerkleTreeEntry` (transaction) is in a signed Merkle root.
+    modularising functionality to prove a transaction is in a Merkle root.

-2. We will show how `CertifiedMerkleTreeEntryMintingPolicy` can be used implement `FUEL`
+This idea was ultimately discarded due to the high possibility of
+    incurring extra ada costs in transactions.
+Thus, the modularization in this document is purely "conceptual" to document
+    how one may write a token which may be bridged from sidechain to mainchain.

+As an overview, this document will discuss the following.

+1. We will recall `FUELMintingPolicy`, and rename this to `ScToken` which will be essentially identical to `FUELMintingPolicy` with some minor improvements.

-3. We will sketch how `CertifiedMerkleTreeEntryMintingPolicy` can be used to allow the sidechain to transfer other tokens to the mainchain which implement functionality required by other SIPs such as
+2. With the ideas in mind from this document, we will sketch how the mainchain contracts can be extended to allow bridging of other tokens from sidechain to mainchain.
+   Specifically, we will sketch:

     - Transferring native Cardano assets from the sidechain to the mainchain (assuming that such assets are locked up in the mainchain already).